SammamMahdi/Hand_Gesture_BSC12/README.md

 # Hand_Gesture_BSC12
-# Hand-Gesture Mouse for Windows with Fingertip Overlay

 This program turns your hand into a mouse using your webcam.
 It tracks your hand and fingertips, allowing you to control the mouse cursor and perform clicks with simple finger gestures.